-The kernel functions for the operators $C,D$ are constructed from functions $\fw^{[j]}(x_2,y_2),$ $j=0,1,2.$ For the convenience of the reader we recall the estimates proved in~\cite{EpWG2023_1}.
-If the support of the potential lies in $|x_2|<d,$ then \begin{enumerate} \item Asymptotically, for $\pm x_2>d, \pm y_2>d, \,j=0,1,2,$
+For the convenience of the reader we recall the expansions proved in~\cite{EpWG2023_1}.
+If the support of the potential lies in $|x_2|<d,$ then as proved in Theorem I of Part I, we have the expansions: \begin{enumerate} \item If both $\pm x_2>d$ and $\pm y_2>d, \,j=0,1,2,$ then